-Ontario Public Services Employee Union (OPSEU) members were joined by clients for a rally outside of Greater Napanee town hall on Tuesday in an effort to keep addictions and mental health programs in the community.
+Ontario Public Services Employee Union (OPSEU) members were joined by clients for a rally outside of Greater Napanee town hall on May 14 in an effort they say is to keep addictions and mental health programs in the community.

 Also showing their support was members of Save Our Services KFL&A, who held signs and marched in front of town hall peacefully in response to recent changes announced by Addictions Mental Health Services Kingston Frontenac Lennox and Addington (AMHS KFLA).

 In a press release sent out May 7, AMHS KFLA stated the organization has ‘not kept pace with advancements in addictions and mental health care and offered a broad range of services that are more appropriately provided by other community partners.’